 - Approve and recommend to the Board University rules required to be promulgated under

 Tennessee Uniform Administrative Procedures Act, except rules governing student conduct, rights, and responsibilities, which shall be approved and recommended by the Academic, Research, and Student Success Committee;

 - Recommend to the Board any necessary policies related to private gifts; and

 - Recommend to the Board the naming of University buildings.

-The purpose of the Academic and Student Affairs Committee is to assist the Board in fulfilling its oversight responsibilities for the following activities:
+The purpose of the Academic, Research, and Student Success Committee is to assist the Board in fulfilling its oversight responsibilities for the following activities:

 - Approval of strategic and long-range academic plans;